Polymorphic Coverage Types: Type System

 \section{Type System}

+\cbnewadding{ Similar to other contemporary refinement type systems~\cite{JV21}, our type system assumes all terms are well-typed in a basic (aka non-refined) type system\footnote{The basic typing rules, proofs of theorems, and the details of our evaluation are provided in \releasesource{}.}, i.e., $\emptyset \basicvdash e : t$.
+For example, a term $e$ that has refinement type $\tau$ has basic type $\eraserf{\tau}$ where $\eraserf{...}$ is a type erasure function, as shown in \autoref{fig:aux-rules}, which erases all qualifiers from refinement types and type contexts. }

-Despite superficial similarities to other contemporary type systems~\cite{JV21}, the typing rules\footnote{\debugte{}{The full set of typing rules (including the basic typing rules and the bidirectional typing rules from \autoref{sec:algorithm}), proofs of theorems, and the details of our evaluation are provided in \releasesource{}.} } of \langname{} differ in significant ways from those of its peers, due to the fundamental semantic distinction that arises when viewing types as an underapproximation and not overapproximation of program behavior.
+Despite superficial similarities to other contemporary type systems, the typing rules of \langname{} differ in significant ways from those of its peers, due to the fundamental semantic distinction that arises when viewing types as an underapproximation and not overapproximation of program behavior.